-By using the orbital information of the satellites which is contained in the satellite signals, the positions of the satellites can be defined.
-Also, the variables $r_i (i = 1, 2, 3)$ are the distances between the receiver and the satellites.
-On the other hand, the variables r_0 is the distance between the time t position and the time $t + \tau$ position.
+By using the orbital information of the satellites that is contained in the satellite signals, the positions of the satellites can be defined.
+Also, the variables $r_i (i=1,2,3)$ are the distances between the receiver and the satellites.
+On the other hand, the variables r_0 is the distance between the time t position and the time $t+\tau$ position.
 Here, we assume that the position was correctly estimated by the adequate satellites at the time t.
-After traveling, we assume that the observable satellites are decreased at the time $t + \tau$ are assumed as three.
+After traveling, we assume that the observable satellites are decreased at the time $t+\tau$.
+The number of the observable satellites at the time $t+\tau$ are assumed as three.
 In this case, the position estimation becomes impossible because of lack of observable satellites.